Parts of Speech in English

 InterjectionExpresses emotion or surpriseWow!
 Huh!
 Oh!

-Now that you can identify the different parts of speech, let’s dive a little deeper into each one.
+Now that you can identify them, let's delve a little deeper into each of the parts of speech and analyze some examples.

 1